DeprecatedNether/MobPowers/README.md

 1. Install plugin
 2. Start the server.
 3. You may choose to disable or reconfigure certain powers in the configuration file.
 4. Kill mobs and collect their tokens.
+Every time a mob is killed by a player, it has a chance of giving that player one token.
-5. Once you get enough tokens, issue the command `/mobpowers` to select which power to active (alternatively, give yourself a MobPowers wand by issuing `/mobpowers wand`)
+5. Once you have enough tokens, you may activate the Mob Power by issuing the command `/mobpowers` (or right-clicking the MobPowers Wand which you can get with `/mobpowers wand`)

 Mob powers:
 * **Creeper** allows you to create an explosion.